BlueJay0352/CTFWalkthroughs/DanaBot/README.md

 ![image](https://github.com/user-attachments/assets/ff5e2274-6e3a-45b5-839a-25542332d879)

-### 4.
+### 4. What is the MD5 hash of the second malicious file?
 ---

-What is the MD5 hash of the second malicious file?
+Using PowerShell again with Get-FileHash we can specify the algorithm as MD5

 ![image](https://github.com/user-attachments/assets/23b16797-608f-4907-9e64-90e908ac2fe1)